unparallel-innovation/i3-MARKET-Web-RI/README.md

 ## Configuring different endpoints

 If you want to use a different endpoint, edit `lib/server.js` and change the variable `endpoint` to your preference.
 You may use SDK-RI instead of the semantic engine by providing a username and a password.

+## Features currently implemented

+- Home page with drag and drop grid, presenting various information.
+- Search page, with search by providerId and by category.
+- Offerings page, for the user to view his own offerings.
+- Offering page for the user to view a specific offering.
+- Register offering page, for offering registration.